Tandoor: Punjabi tandoor

-In ancient times, the tonir was worshiped by the Armenians as a symbol of the sun in the ground.
-Armenians made tonirs resembling the setting sun "going into the ground" (the Sun being the main deity).
-The underground tonir, made of clay, is one of the first tools in Armenian cuisine as an oven and thermal treatment tool.
-Armenians are said to have originated underground tonirs.

 Azerbaijani tandir

-In ancient times, people used it to cook bread and various dishes.
+In medieval times, the people that used to live where Azerbaijan is situated today (lezgins, Tat Iranians and later Turks) used to cook bread and other dishes inside the tandir.

-Tandir bread (təndir çörəyi, tandoori bread) is a widespread bread type in Azerbaijan.
+Tandir bread (təndir çörəyi) is a widespread bread type in Azerbaijan.
 Tandir bread is baked from the heat of the tandir's walls, which ensures very fast baking.

 One of the world's biggest tandoors was built in Azerbaijan's southern city of Astara in 2015.
 The height of the tandoor is 6.5 m and the diameter is 12 m.
 The tandoor consists of 3 parts.